XinboPHD/PhD_thesis/README.md

 # PhD Thesis: Protect Smart Homes from Vulnerabilities: Large-Scale Testbed, Static and Dynamic Techniques

 Everything about research work, source code, and datasets mentioned in the thsis.
+Demos can be found [here](https://www.youtube.com/watch?v=sm9jo6eM7ds) demonstrating the work.

 _ _ _